-- While the deadline to hold the PTF meeting is September 1st (i.e., just prior to the start of your 5th year), students are strongly encouraged to complete their PTF Meeting during the academic year to avoid scheduling issues.
-As a reminder, the research supervisor’s admin will schedule the meeting upon the student’s request.
+- While the deadline to hold the PTF meeting is June 1st, students are strongly encouraged to complete their PTF Meeting by April 15th to avoid scheduling issues later in the spring.
+As a reminder, the research supervisor’s administrative assistant will schedule the meeting upon the student’s request.

 - There is no possibility of failing the PTF meeting.
-The purposes of the meeting are fulfilled by the process of having it.
+The purpose of the meeting is fulfilled by the process of having it.

-- Annual meetings with the research advisor are still required every year, including the fourth year.
+- Annual meetings with the research advisor are required every year, including the fourth year.

 Graduate Student Exit Interviews